FyzHsn/Forest-fires-multivariate-regression/README.md

 Transformed area variable is more convenient to deal with:
 ![](https://github.com/FyzHsn/Forest-fires-multivariate-regression/blob/master/Figs/transformed_area.png?raw=true)

 The correlation values are pretty much zero.
-In conjuction with the EDA plots and the absence of obvious patterns, I abandon the idea of multiple regression and instead reformulate this scenario as a classification problem of a forest fire or no forest fire scenario, leaving the actual burn area as a chaotic phenomenon.
+In conjuction with the EDA plots and the absence of obvious patterns, I abandon the idea of multiple regression and instead reformulate this scenario as a classification problem of a forest fire or no forest fire scenario.
 ![](https://github.com/FyzHsn/Forest-fires-multivariate-regression/blob/master/Figs/correlation_heat_map.png?raw=True)

 Binary classification via SVM